The Bank for International Settlements (BIS) is saying that decentralized finance (DeFi) is a cause of concern to the financial system.

 “Being a new system of payments and transactions, it [DeFi] promises to overcome some of the disadvantages of traditional finance, such as high costs and slow speed.

-For now, these gains are difficult to detect: DeFi appears to be operating largely within its own ecosystem, with little in the way of financial intermediation services being provided to the real economy.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+For now, these gains are difficult to detect: DeFi appears to be operating largely within its own ecosystem, with little in the way of financial intermediation services being provided to the real economy.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action